TLantern/MovieRecomender/yscenes/DUPLICATE_DETECTION.md

 1. **Page Refresh**: Each time a user refreshes the page, a new session begins
 2. **New Log File**: A new timestamped log file is created (e.g., `recommendation-session-2024-01-15T10-30-45-123Z.json`)
 3. **Fresh Start**: The new session starts with no movie memory from previous sessions
-4. **Automatic Exclusion**: The system automatically excludes ALL previously recommended movies from ALL previous sessions
+4. **Session-based Exclusion**: The system automatically excludes movies recommended within the current session only

 ### Session Boundaries
 - **Start**: Page refresh or new browser tab